Inference for Median and a Generalization of HulC

-The algorithm for Generalized HulC (G-HulC) is proposed in \Cref{alg:ghulc}.
-Instead of returning the range of estimators obtained from each split, G-HulC splits the data into a larger number of disjoint subsets and instead returns a confidence interval for the population median of the estimators.
-The advantage of using G-HulC is that the algorithm provides confidence intervals of smaller width (when $B > \log_2(2/\alpha)$) while still maintaining the required coverage for asymptotically median unbiased estimators.
+Instead of returning the range of estimators obtained from each split, GHulC splits the data into a larger number of disjoint subsets and instead returns a confidence interval for the population median of the estimators.
+The advantage of using GHulC is that the algorithm provides confidence intervals of smaller width (when $B > \log_2(2/\alpha)$) while still maintaining the required coverage for asymptotically median unbiased estimators.